shibedrill/kali-chroot/README.md

 This script will install the Xorg package, if it is not already installed.
 This is to allow GUI applications to run on the same display server.
 If you use something other than X (such as Wayland), this script WILL NOT replace your default server.
 X is composited into Wayland in this scenario.

 Features:
+- Somewhat comprehensive error handling, script will specify what goes wrong
 - Fully automated, with very minimal user action
 - Works on distros with apk, apt, dnf, zypper, or pacman as their package managers
 - Patches package/distro issues that occur